 Clubs come and go.
 And I cannot think of a better term to describe how things actually operate.
 Each club provides a relational network so that "like-minded" pastors can "affiliate" and get together and attend conferences, where they can hobnob and chew the fat, compare notes, swap sermons, discuss the latest trends, and hang out with the big name celebrity pastors.
 Well, Chuck has gone to Glory now, but he was the glue that made it all stick together and the motor oil that kept the CC gears turning smoothly.
-And when you have gathered together a bunch of stout personalities who all believe that they are each the typological equivalent of Moses, eventually there is going to be some friction and a few sparks, especially now that the oil is gone.
+And when you have gathered together a bunch of stout personalities who all believe that they are each the typological equivalent of Moses, eventually there will be some friction and a few sparks, especially now that the oil is gone.
 Lonnie, I don't think anybody should be surprised by this outcome.
 Most of the time the club members get along, and sometimes they don't.
 And if people no longer like the club they are in, sometimes they go out and start clubs of their own.
 This is precisely what pastor Brodersen has decided to do, as I have said earlier.